-I'm starting up yoga classes in April!
+I'm starting up a yoga class June 17!
 Here are the details:

 Kundalini Yoga 8 Week Series

 Thursdays starting June 17 at 5 pm* lasting until Aug 5.

 90 minute class.
 About an hour of yoga, 10 minutes to deeply relax, 10 minutes to meditate.
 Tea and conversation after.

 This class is a hybrid class.
 If you are fully vaccinated you may attend the class in person at my studio in Auburn, ME.** Otherwise you may join the class live via Zoom link.
 If at any point during the class you get your shot you can attend once it kicks in.

 The max class attendance for in-person is 6 students.
 I’ll be reaching out to students to ask if they would like to request a theme for the class.
 Possible themes could be: the eight chakras, the three minds and the five tattvas, personal healing (each student requests one or two physical or mental areas that need some healing in their life and I build classes around those requests).